-Chocolate Cocoa Bombs (or chocolate marshmallow bombs, your choice!) is my own copycat recipe after discovering the awesome cocoa bombs were sold out at all the stores!
+Chocolate Cocoa Bombs (or hot chocolate marshmallow bombs, your choice!) is my own copycat recipe after discovering the awesome cocoa bombs were sold out at all the stores!
 Recreate your own at home and enjoy the truly chocolate mocha coffee or see the delight in your kids faces as the marshmallows pop out of their hot cocoa.
+Recently, these hot chocolate cocoa bombs also went viral on TikTok – but they were here long before that.
+If you came from TikTok, welcome!

 A few weeks ago I was in the store and found these chocolate cocoa balls.